coin-or/rbfopt/README.rst

   <http://www.optimization-online.org/DB_HTML/2014/09/4538.html>`.

 The paper above describes version 1.0 of RBFOpt.
-Some of the improvements introduced for version 2.0 are described in the following paper.
+Some of the improvements introduced later are described in the following papers.

 * A. Fokoue, G. Diaz, G. Nannicini, H. Samulowitz.
 An effective algorithm for hyperparameter optimization of neural networks.
-IBM Journal of Research and Development, 61(4-5), 2017, to appear.
+IBM Journal of Research and Development, 61(4-5), 2017.

+* A. Costa, E. Di Buccio, M. Melucci, G. Nannicini.
+Efficient parameter estimation for information retrieval using black-box optimization.
+IEEE Transactions on Knowledge and Data Engineering, online first, 2017.

 =======
 Support